komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 **- Hand:** Images used for training and testing of object detectors on hand-labelled data can be downloaded from [here](https://1drv.ms/u/s!As_geBXhgCy1qwa3-NdukNHbLRsb?e=NT3Abi).
 The labels corresponding to each file in the training and test dataset can be found in "Hand_Data/labels/train" and "Hand_Data/labels/test" respectively. `NOTE:` Hand generated labels were used for performance evaluation of both gaze-based and hand-labelled object detectors.
 Therefore, the contents of both the "Gaze_Data/labels/test" and the "Hand_Data/labels/test" folders are identical.

-**@komal:** *Please verify that the preceding statement is correct?
-I recommend putting Test images in the HAND data instead of the GAZE data to avoid confusion.
-We're testing both detectors on Hand labels so it makes more sense to have the test data in the Hand Data director.*

-**@Dr.Hassan**: Please have a look now. test set in both folders is identical and created via hand labels.
-(Should I only have the test labels in hand-data directory?).
-Also updated the labels to PASCAL VOC format since its more standardized than csvs.

-**@komal:** Names of test images in Gaze_Data and Hand_Data are slightly different.
-Images contents are the same though.
-Names of label files are the same in both label directories.
-Names of image files in Gaze_Data/images/test_png/ matches the names of the label files in both Gaze_Data and Hand_Data directories.
-I think you should copy-paste test images from Gaze_Data/images/test_png/ and overwrite images in Hand_Data/images/test/ to make things consistent.
-I have not done so myself because I am not sure if renaming files will have an impact on your code.
-The description I added above (under -Gaze and -Hand headings) is written with the assumption that test, label and image files for both Gaze and Hand data are identical.
-Please delete this comments and preceding 2 comments after image files are overwritten.

 **- Masks:** The binary masks used for generating labels for hand and gaze-based object detectors can be downloaded from [here](https://1drv.ms/u/s!As_geBXhgCy1rBzg_A3ssuabn6TF?e=MD21iT)

 **- Raw Gaze Data:**